-Can You Claim Your Boyfriend or Girlfriend as a Dependent?
+Can You Claim Your Partner as a Dependent?

 The IRS has a loose definition of ‘qualifying relative’

-A dependent can be either a qualifying child or a qualifying relative for tax purposes, and the Internal Revenue Service defines “relative” somewhat loosely.
-But the rules for who you can claim are still intricate enough to make qualifying somewhat difficult.
-Your boyfriend or girlfriend might be your dependent as a “qualifying relative,” but only if they meet four specific criteria: residency, income limits, marital status, and support needs.
+A dependent can be a qualifying child or a qualifying relative for tax purposes, and the Internal Revenue Service defines “relative” somewhat loosely.
+But the rules for who you can claim are still intricate enough to make "qualifying" somewhat difficult.
+Your partner might be your dependent as a “qualifying relative,” but only if they meet four specific criteria: residency, income limits, marital status, and support needs.

 The Residency Test

 Your partner must actually live with you in your home to qualify as your dependent.
-They can’t maintain their own residence, not even for part of the year.
-Their address must be your address throughout all 365 days.
+They can’t maintain their own residence, not even for a week or a month.
+Their address must be your address throughout all 365 days of the tax year.

-“Temporary” absences are okay.
-Your partner might be hospitalized, incarcerated, or maybe serving in the military.
+Temporary absences are okay, however.
+Your partner might be hospitalized, incarcerated, or serving in the military.
 Maybe they've taken an extended vacation.
-As long as they intend to return to your home after these events—and they actually do so—this is okay.
+That's fine, as long as they intend to return to your home after these events—and they actually do so.